vsecades/AbuseIpDb/README.md

 ## Usage as a python module

 To choose between the API versions, you pass the version as the second parameter.
 Use the string APIv2 to select the API version.
+This is currently the only API supported by AbuseIPDB.

 ```python
 from abuseipdb import AbuseIpDb